galaxyproject/training-material/topics/admin/tutorials/backup-cleanup/tutorial.md

 ## User Created Files

-You can use `gxadmin` to cleanup user created files. `gxadmin` is covered in more detail in [it's own dedicated tutorial]({% link topics/admin/tutorials/gxadmin/tutorial.md %}).
+You can use `gxadmin` to cleanup user created files. `gxadmin` is covered in more detail in [its own dedicated tutorial]({% link topics/admin/tutorials/gxadmin/tutorial.md %}).

 > <hands-on-title>Installing gxadmin with Ansible</hands-on-title>